Hypercone: Geometrical interpretation

 The spherical cone consists of two unbounded nappes, which meet at the origin and are the analogues of the nappes of the 3-dimensional conical surface.
 The upper nappe corresponds with the half with positive w-coordinates, and the lower nappe corresponds with the half with negative w-coordinates.

 If it is restricted between the hyperplanes w = 0 and w = r for some nonzero r, then it may be closed by a 3-ball of radius r, centered at (0,0,0,r), so that it bounds a finite 4-dimensional volume.
 This volume is given by the formula 1/3πr^{4}, and is the 4-dimensional equivalent of the solid cone.
 The ball may be thought of as the 'lid' at the base of the 4-dimensional cone's nappe, and the origin becomes its 'apex'.

 This shape may be projected into 3-dimensional space in various ways.
 If projected onto the xyz hyperplane, its image is a ball.
 If projected onto the xyw, xzw, or yzw hyperplanes, its image is a solid cone.
 If projected onto an oblique hyperplane, its image is either an ellipsoid or a solid cone with an ellipsoidal base (resembling an ice cream cone).
 These images are the analogues of the possible images of the solid cone projected to 2 dimensions.

 Construction

 The (half) hypercone may be constructed in a manner analogous to the construction of a 3D cone.
 A 3D cone may be thought of as the result of stacking progressively smaller discs on top of each other until they taper to a point.
-Alternatively, a 3D cone may be regarded as the volume swept out by an upright isosceles triangle as it rotates about its base.
+Alternatively, a 3D cone may be regarded as the volume swept out by an upright isosceles triangle as it rotates about its axis of symmetry.

-A 4D hypercone may be constructed analogously: by stacking progressively smaller balls on top of each other in the 4th direction until they taper to a point, or taking the hypervolume swept out by a tetrahedron standing upright in the 4th direction as it rotates freely about its base in the 3D hyperplane on which it rests.
+A 4D hypercone may be constructed analogously: by stacking progressively smaller balls on top of each other in the 4th direction until they taper to a point, or taking the hypervolume swept out by a 3D cone standing upright in the 4th direction as it rotates freely about any of its planes of symmetry.